remastr/release-automation/README.md

 1. specify version of release-automation you will use
 2. specify git username and email for commits from CI
 3. specify names of development and main git branches
+4. choose the user which will be making changes in repository
-4. generate the SSH key to push to repository from CI
+5. generate the SSH key to push to repository from CI
-5. add SSH key into CI/CD tool projects settings
+6. add SSH key into CI/CD tool projects settings
-6. include script execution in your CI/CD tool pipeline
+7. include script execution in your CI/CD tool pipeline

-## Specifying version of release-automation
+## 1. Specifying version of release-automation

 To specify version of release-automation you will use, just add env variable `RA_VERSION` with valid git reference, like branch name, tag name, revision number etc.
 Most of the time you want to use the latest stable version, find releases here: https://github.com/remastr/release-automation/releases

-## Specifying git username and email
+## 2. Specifying git username and email

 Script is automatically creating some commits, such as changelog commit and merge of `main` branch to `development` branch.
 You need to set two environment variables inside your CI/CD project configuration to make commiting possible: